chrisly42/cajon-plugin/README.md

   .flatExtracting(Extractors.resultOf("bareMethod")
   ```
   Works on both POJOs and ```Iterable```s/```Array```s.
-  Implementation is very basic though and does not work with fancy cascaded .extracting() sequences.
+  Implementation is very basic though and does not work with fancy cascaded ```.extracting()``` sequences.
-  If there's demand, I will add it.
+  If there's demand, I could add it.

 ## Development notice